conekta/conekta-.net/docs/PaymentMethodsApi.md

 Create Payment Method

-Gets a payment source that corresponds to a customer ID.
+Create a payment method for a customer.

 ### Example
 ```csharp